 Resilient forestry involves a range of practices that focus on promoting health, diversity and functionality of forests.
 This may include:

 MORE on What is Resilient Forestry?

 Beyond Toxics provides leadership within statewide coalitions to link forest protections with climate mitigation while pressing for major reforms of forest laws and practices.

 Beyond Toxics' history of research and grassroots organizing shaped the state discussion on aerial herbicide spray and public risk, watershed health, slash burning, biomass and other critical issues related to forest management.
 We advocate for modernizing Oregon’s forest practices with underlying values of climate and ecosystem protection, environmental justice and rural community health.

-Each year we partner with small forest owners to host guided tours in biodiverse forests.
+Most years we partner with small forest owners to host guided tours in biodiverse forests.
 These projects demonstrate how good forest management can protect drinking water, biodiversity and sequester carbon on the land, all of which are practices that benefit future generations.